Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Introduction

-To the best of our knowledge, CBIR systems for RIS are either designed to search content of a single imaging modality, or rely on classification or segmentation labels~\cite{class1, immediate, deepret, 10.1007/978-3-030-58565-5_43, sota, smily, Komura345785}.
-In this paper, we investigate cross-modality image retrieval formulated as reverse image search, where the images are unlabelled and the aim is the retrieval of the image in modality A corresponding to a query image in modality B. We demonstrate that BF and SHG are too different in their appearances to enable successful retrieval of a BF image given its corresponding SHG image, and vice versa, using existing approaches.
-Hence, we propose to transform both BF and SHG images into a common space using CoMIR~\cite{pielawski2020comir}, and then perform retrieval in this abstract representation space using SURF features to create a BoW.
+In this paper, we study cross-modality image retrieval formulated as RIS on an instance level, i.e. the images are unlabelled and the aim is to retrieve the image of modality \textit{A} corresponding to a given query image of modality \textit{B}.
+We propose a data-independent three-stage s-CBIR system that uses representation learning to transform images of both modalities into a common space via contrastive multimodal image representations for registration (CoMIRs)~\cite{pielawski2020comir}, followed by feature extraction and a BoW model to perform retrieval in this abstract representation space.
+Finally, we suggest re-ranking the top results to further improve the performance.

-Our experiments evaluate the proposed approach against multiple generative adversarial networks (GAN)-based image-to-image translation (I2I)~\cite{isola2017image, CycleGAN2017} methods, used to translate BF images into SHG images, and vice versa, in order to perform the search in near-monomodality.
-To create a BoW, we employ three different feature extractors (SIFT~\cite{sift}, SURF~\cite{SURF} and ResNet~\cite{7780459}).
-In addition, we compare with one recent reverse image search s-CBIR toolkit~\cite{2KDK}, based on 2D Krawtchouk descriptors.

-The evaluation is performed for both full-sized and small patch queries.
-To further boost the retrieval success, we re-rank the Top-15 and Top-30 results of the most promising approach by building another BoW among those top results and rerun the query.
+The proposed approach is evaluated on the very challenging task of (sub-)image retrieval across the BF and SHG modalities, since these two modalities are too different in their appearances to enable successful retrieval using existing monomodal RIS approaches.
+The evaluation is performed through a replacement study, using a number of viable alternatives for each step of the proposed pipeline.
+In addition, we compare our method to recent state-of-the-art methods in cross-modality and biomedical image retrieval.

-\textbf{Contribution:} We propose a cross-modality sub-image retrieval system which combines CoMIR representations and SURF features.
-Furthermore, we show: (i) the importance of rotational invariance of the feature extractor; (ii) shortcomings of the I2I based approaches and highlight the necessity of rotationally equivariant representations to translate the multimodal task into a monomodal one; and (iii) that re-ranking can boost the retrieval performance significantly.
+\textbf{Contributions:} We propose a state-of-the-art cross-modality sub-image retrieval system for reverse image search which combines CoMIR representation learning and SURF feature extraction.
+We carry out a replacement study to demonstrate its efficacy.
+Our proposed approach outperforms state-of-the-art methods on the challenging task of image retrieval across BF an SHG modalities.
+Furthermore, we: (i) discuss the shortcomings of the I2I based approaches and highlight the necessity of rotationally equivariant representations for translating the multimodal task into a monomodal one; (ii) demonstrate the importance of rotational invariance of the feature extractor; and (iii) show that re-ranking can boost the retrieval performance significantly.
 We share the code as open source at \url{https://github.com/MIDA-group/CrossModal_ImgRetrieval}.